officialPrasanta/Daily-Dose-Of-JavaScript/README.md

 <br>

-The Daily Dose Of JavaScript is a coding challenge by myself during the `#100DaysOfCode` challenge.
-Every day, I will be studying new tricks, fun facts, and mindboggling features of JavaScript and try to represent them in the best possible way through codes.
-I will be posting this code on my [Twitter handle](https://twitter.com/speczly) for others programmers and enthusiasts to have something from it.
+The Daily Dose Of JavaScript is a coding challenge that I'd started during my `#100DaysOfCode` challenge.
+It includes a compilation of tricks, fun facts, and mindboggling features of JavaScript, and I have tried to represent them in the best possible way.
+I will keep posting these kinds of code on my [Twitter handle](https://twitter.com/speczly) for other programmers and enthusiasts to have something from it.

 <br>